-St. Petersburg will have a new ice-class tug built by the Nobel Brothers Shipyard LLC, which is part of the Kalashnikov concern.
+St. Petersburg will have a new icebreaker-class tug, which will be built by Nobel Brothers Shipyard LLC, part of the Kalashnikov concern.
 Work on the "Narvskaya Zastava" will be completed by the end of 2026.

 - carry out icebreaking operations in coastal marine areas and inland waterways, including combating ice jams on the Neva;